Medicare

 • Cosmetic surgery

-• Hearing aids and exams for fitting them
+• Hearing aids and exams to fit them

 Recent Changes to Medicare

-• Changes to telehealth coverage
+Changes to telehealth coverage

-Check out the Medicare & You 2024 Handbook for more information.
+Check out the Medicare & You 2025 Handbook for more information.

 Get Help

-• Medicare.gov.
-The official government site for Medicare.
+Medicare.gov is the official government site for Medicare.

-• State Health Insurance Assistance Program (SHIP).
-Each state offers free virtual counseling, un-biased towards any health insurance companies.
+State Health Insurance Assistance Program (SHIP).
+Each state offers free virtual counseling, unbiased towards any health insurance companies.

-• Insurance brokers.
+Insurance brokers.
 They give free advice however they may have financial incentives to get customers to sign up for these health insurance plans.

-• Fee-based consultants.
-These consultants have no ties to health insurance companies or health care providers, and are compensated per hour or project.
+Fee-based consultants.
+These consultants have no ties to health insurance companies or health care providers and are compensated per hour or project.